Ethan-Heimer/CrookedTheme/readme.md

 # Crooked Themes

-Crooked Theme is an easy way to configure your own color themes in neovim!
+Crooked Theme is a Theme API and manager for NeoVim!

+## Install
+###Packer
+...
+use 'ethan-heimer/crookedtheme
+...

 ## Example Config
 ```